kajal1301/car_damage_detection/README.md

 # Demo:
 ![](static/uploads/demo.png)
 # Overview:
-This is a simple Car Damage Detection app which takes an image or a zip file as input,identifies if thereis a car in image and if the car is damaged and then it locates the damage in the car and displays the result as output.
+This is a Car Damage Detection application which can detect if a car is damaged or not using Artificial Intelligence.
+Here, we can input an image or a set of images in compressed(zip) file,it will identify if there is a car in image and if the car is damaged and then it locates the damage in the car and displays the result as an output.
 For zip files, it extracts all the images in file, and for each image it detects the damage and result the images with damage located on them in a zip file.
 # Business Problem:
 Given Image of a car we have to find out :
 (i) The given image has a car